As an Amazon Associate, I earn from qualifying purchases.

 The Science of Sleeves

-First things first, let’s decipher what sleeve length actually means.
-Proper sleeve length is the measurement that determines where your coat sleeves end in relation to your wrist bone and a little beyond.
-It’s a crucial segment of a coat’s fit but often overlooked compared to body or shoulder fit, yet the appearance that sleeves offer to your overall silhouette is unmatched.
+First things first, let’s decipher what sleeve length means.
+Proper sleeve length is the measurement that determines where your coat sleeves end about your wrist bone and a little beyond.
+The appearance of sleeves is a crucial segment of a coat’s fit, often overlooked compared to body or shoulder fit, but they significantly impact your overall silhouette.

 Measuring Up